 Nagstamon is released under the GPLv2 and free to use and modify.

-It works with GNOME, KDE, Windows and MacOS X desktop.
+It works at least with GNOME, KDE, Windows and macOS desktops.

 Successfully tested monitors include:

 - Icinga 1.2+ and 2.3+

 - Opsview 5+

 - Op5 Monitor 7+